 The first full day of spring calls for a garden update!
 The weather does too, since yesterday was so sunny and we knew that today would be a rainy start to the season.
 Last week I snuck outside in between early morning frosts and unseasonably cold temperatures to tuck a few fava beans into the ground.
 I also and plant some seeds that had been stratifying in my fridge over the winter.
 I put them in a cold frame so I could keep track of them because I’ve never tried germinating these things before and I have no idea how long it will take or what percentage of the seeds will fail.

-Blue sausage fruit, a 12′ tree that produces blue pods that look like fat beans but contain a sweet fleshy fruit with watermelon-looking seeds.
+Blue sausage fruit, a 12′ tree that produces blue pods that look like fat beans but contain a sweet fleshy fruit with watermelon-looking seeds, it was a little difficult to have this tree, but we got a little help from the Tree Surgeon Glasgow service, so everything worked out at the end.
 It’s also called “dead man’s fingers” – sounds yummy, right?
 I stratified NJ tea, rubbed them between sandpaper and planted those as well as native, American persimmon that were in damp peat moss in the fridge since fall.
 Let’s hope for success!

 Yesterday I did lots of small things outside – but ended up getting quite a lot done.
 I spread a thin coating of mulch on a few beds just to give them a clean, consistent look for when the perennials start popping up.
 I bought a couple of grape vines yesterday and put them by the fence in the back yard.
 I don’t think I want the vines to climb the fence, but that means I’ll have to build some kind of arbor or trellis to support them in front of the fence.
 I have some ideas and just need to put them together.
 One of the vines was damaged when I was taking it out of the package – I broke off the bit of new growth coming out of the top.
 These vines are definitely produced from cuttings so I hope there is enough root development that it can reboot and send out another shoot.
 My bad.